The Gestalt Therapy Book Series

 Vincent Béja, Dan Bloom, Bernd Bocian, Phil Brownell, Pietro A. Cavaleri, Scott Churchill, Michael Clemmens, Peter Cole, Susan L. Fischer, Madeleine Fogarty, Ruella Frank, Pablo Herrera Salinas, Lynne Jacobs, Natasha Kedrova, Timothy Leung, Alan Meara, Joseph Melnick, Myriam Muñoz Polit, Antonio Narzisi, Leanne O’Shea, Malcolm Parlett, Peter Philippson, Erving Polster, Jean-Marie Robine, Jan Roubal, Adriana Schnake, Peter Schulthess, Christine Stevens, Daan van Baalen, Carmen Vázquez Bandín, Gordon Wheeler, Gary Yontef

-Rafael Salgado, Billy Desmond, Fabiola Maggio, Max Mishchenko, Georg Pernter, Silvia Tosi, Jay Tropianskaia, Andy Williams, Jelena Zeleskov Djoric
+Billy Desmond, Ann Kunish, Fabiola Maggio, Max Mishchenko, Georg Pernter, Rafael Salgado, Silvia Tosi, Jay Tropianskaia, Andy Williams, Jelena Zeleskov Djoric

 Serena Iacono Isidoro

 For a full list of titles in this series, please visit www.routledge.com/Gestalt-Therapy/book-series/GESTHE and www.gestaltitaly.com

 Human Interaction and Emotional Awareness in Gestalt Therapy Exploring the Phenomenology of Contacting and Feeling